 Multilingual Phone Trees in Action

-As first reported by WOOD-TV, the Kent County Prosecutor’s Office in Grand Rapids, Mich., has just implemented DirectResponse in its efforts to overcome language barriers.
+As first reported by WOOD-TV, the Kent County Prosecutor’s Office in Grand Rapids, Mich., implemented DirectResponse in its efforts to overcome language barriers.

 When people call the prosecutor’s office, they are given a multilingual phone tree with nine language options.

-The new system connects callers to a LanguageLine legal interpreter with a click of a button.
-The interface features English, Spanish, Nepali, Somali, Vietnamese, Mandarin, Farsi, Korean and French.
+The system connects callers to a LanguageLine legal interpreter with a click of a button.
+The interface features English, Spanish, Nepali, Somali, Vietnamese, Mandarin, Farsi, Korean, and French.